 To prove employee liability though, the employer must show that they took all reasonable steps to prevent the employee from taking the action that led to harm.

 Joint liability cases can hold both employees and employers liable when negligence occurs, unless the employer can prove that the employee displayed misconduct or recklessness.

 A lawyer who specializes in employer negligence can help you determine whether your personal injury has been caused by a failure on the part of your employer, whether another employee was involved or not.

 By speaking with an attorney who is familiar with the ins and outs of the workers’ compensation system as well, you can determine how best to proceed toward recovering costs associated with your injury.
 If employer negligence was involved, your attorney will seek justice on your behalf.

 The court may award a settlement in an employer negligence case when temporary or permanent disability results, or when medical treatment was required.
 Costs associated with job retraining are often covered in employer negligence settlements, as are considerations for pain and suffering.

 When an employer does not consider the basic rights of the worker, negligence can occur and if this has happened to you, Select Justice can help you fight to hold your employer responsible for their actions.

 Your employer has a responsibility to not only you, but to all of their employees.
 Making a claim against your employer will ensure you get the compensation you deserve and will also help ensure the safety of your colleagues.

 To make a claim you need to speak with a legal professional specialized in employer negligence.
-Contact us today and we will help you get the process started with expert legal counsel to assist you in your claim.
+Start today by filling out a free case review and we will connect you with expert legal counsel to assist you in your claim.